europython-society/website/src/content/deadlines/03_sponsorship.md

 ---
-title: Become a Sponsor
+title: Call for Sponsors
-subtitle: Support the Community
+subtitle: Sign Up Now

 url: /sponsorship/sponsor/
-image: ep-sponsor-exhibit.jpg
+image: ep-sponsors.png
 ---

 Gain visibility and connect with **1,500 Pythonistas** at the world’s oldest